|This page was last

 force a choice between the sites.
 Non-congregational

-particular place associated with them, opening the doors
+ministries have no particular place associated with them,

-to any venue that is on the general territory of the
+opening the door to any venue that is on the general

-ministry.
-This is all, of course, flexible.
-Various
+territory of the ministry.
+This is all, of course,

 An installation into a congregational ministry should not

-be done during the regular Sunday morning service.
+be held during the regular Sunday morning service.
 An

 installation, while primarily a service of the